 The Reverend Starsky D. Wilson is a pastor, philanthropist and activist pursuing God's vision of community marked by justice, peace and love.
-He is pastor of Saint John's Church (The Beloved Community), president & CEO of Deaconess Foundation and former leader of the Ferguson Commission.
+He is pastor of Saint John's Church (The Beloved Community), president & CEO of Deaconess Foundation and chair of the National Committee for Responsive Philanthropy.

 Deaconess is a faith-based grant making organization devoted to making child well-being a civic priority in the St. Louis region.
 Since 1998, Deaconess has invested nearly $80 million to advance its mission.
 With Rev. Wilson’s leadership, the Foundation is building a movement for child well-being through philanthropy, advocacy and organizing.
 In 2016, Deaconess broke ground on a 20,000 square foot Center for Child Well-being to serve as a collaborative hub for child advocates to open in December 2017.
 With the Children’s Defense Fund, the Foundation opened three new Freedom Schools in the Summer of 2017 hosted by local United Church of Christ congregations.